pxai/fjs/document/content/functionaljs.md

 # Immutability
 Programs are about manipulating data, generally getting some data and transforming into something else.
 During that process, it’s necessary to keep the original data intact to get the desired results.
 Immutability is a constraint we should use to wear our applications.

 The rule of thumb is simple, make a copy of the original data when you put your dirty fingers on it.
-Otherwise, bugs may show up with race conditions and unexpected behaviors of your program.
+Otherwise, bugs may show up with race conditions and unexpected behaviours of your program.

 In JavaScript, the most common data structures are arrays and objects, and combinations of both.
 Let’s remind ourselves how to deal with these structures to add, extract, delete, update data from them.